 It is a legal requirement that all hobs are manufactured with an FSD installed.
 However, it’s still important that you double check with your retailer as you should not be able to buy a hob without an FSD, even if it’s just for the home.

 An FSD cuts of the gas supply if the flame goes out to prevent a gas leak.

-The air in your kitchen needs to be filtered because of the moisture and odours caused by cooking - this is done by extracting and recirculating hoods.
+The air in your kitchen needs to be filtered because of the moisture and odours caused by cooking.
+This is where cooker hoods come in.

 Extraction hoods are often the preferred choice as they remove the grease and contaminated odours through a filter and vent it outside.
 However, you are only able to have an extraction hood if you have an outside wall.

-Recirculation hoods work in the same way as extraction hoods except the air is neutralised through filters which can be cleaned or replaced and then the clean air is passed back into the kitchen.
+Recirculation hoods work in the same way as extraction hoods, except the air is neutralised through filters, with the clean air is passed back into the kitchen.
 Recirculation hoods can be installed anywhere.